Flu shots: Especially important if you have heart disease

 Why are flu shots important for those with heart disease?

-Is it safe to get a flu shot if I have heart disease?
+Is the flu shot safe if I have heart disease?

 Flu shots are safe for most people who have heart disease.

-Talk to your doctor before getting a flu shot if:
+Check with your health care provider before getting a flu shot if:

 - You've had a serious allergic reaction to the flu vaccine in the past

-- You have a history of Guillain-Barre syndrome that developed after receiving a flu shot
+- You had Guillain-Barre syndrome develop after getting a flu shot

-- You're sick with a fever at the time you plan to get a flu shot
+- You have a fever when you go to get a flu shot

 When should I get a flu shot?